Buyer Database · Buyer / Distributor · Updated

 "We see it as our duty to promote the work of one of cinema's greatest living filmmakers and to continue our long-standing relationship with the Goodfellas team and of course, the legends at Studio Ghibli."

-Front Row Filmed Entertainment is currently the exclusive MENA rights holder for Hayao Miyazaki's "The Boy and The Heron," acquired for theatrical release across the Middle East and North Africa.
-The release marks the first time a Miyazaki film has been released in Saudi Arabia, a milestone tied directly to the lifting of the kingdom's 35-year cinema ban at the end of 2017.
-The company's relationship with Studio Ghibli and sales agent Goodfellas is described as long-standing, and Front Row frames its continued investment in the partnership as a matter of institutional commitment.
+Front Row Filmed Entertainment currently holds Middle East and North African rights for Hayao Miyazaki's "The Boy and The Heron," with a theatrical release planned for the region on December 14.
+That acquisition marks a landmark: it is the first time a Miyazaki film has been released in Saudi Arabia, a market that only reopened its cinemas following the lifting of a 35-year ban at the end of 2017.
+The company's relationship with Studio Ghibli and sales agent Goodfellas is described by its own executives as a long-standing one, and the Ghibli library deal has been in place for over two decades.

 Common questions about Front Row Filmed Entertainment